Elcock-Lab/uiowa_bd/README.md

 )

 ## Formats of optional files:

+---

+### go_parameter_file (fixed format):

+If i_use_go – “yes” then we will be reading the specified go_parameter_file.
+This is a fixed format file that specifies which atom types have favorable contacts with other atom types; atom types that form no such contacts do not need to be entered.
+Here is an example:

+`12-10 potentials`
+`         1         2         1        25        8.96124        1.00000`
+`         1         2         1        45       10.37536        0.80000`
+`         1        25         1         2        8.96124        1.00000`
+`         1        45         1         2       10.37356        0.80000`

+The title line "12-10 potentials" **must** be present.
+After that, there are six entries on each line.
+In order, these are: (1) the molecule type of the first bead in the Go-contact pair, (2) the molecule-local bead number of the first bead in the pair, (3) the molecule type of the second bead in the Go-contact pair, (4) the molecule-local bead number of the second bead in the pair, (5) the equilibrium distance between the two beads in the native state (in Angstroms), and (6) the energy well-depth (epsilon) for the interaction (in kcal/mol).
+In this example, bead #2 of molecule type #1 forms a favorable contact with bead #25 of the same molecule type.
+Note that the same bead can be involved in multiple contacts; note also that contacts can be defined between different molecule types.

+Finally, and it pains me to have to write this, but you may have noticed one other unfortunate feature of the above file.
+This is that all contacts must be listed **twice** in the file: once as bead i with bead j, and once as bead j with bead i.
+This is for (gulp) historical reasons.
+I know, it's absolutely crazy, and I can't remember why I ever decided to write it in such a ridiculous way, but I did, and we're now stuck with it as I need to keep some kind of backward compatibility of files for my own sanity.

+---

 ### position_restraint_file (fixed format):

 if i_do_position_restraints = “yes” then we need to provide a file that lists all of these restraints.
 There is one line for every restraint: if a bead is subject to no position restraints then there is no need to list it in the file; if a bead is subject to three different types of position restraint then three lines will be required to specify each of the restraints.
 Note also that if there are multiple copies of the same molecule type present in the system then you will need to provide separate lines for every copy (sorry about that but it is easily scripted).

 **restraint type 1**: To harmonically restrain a potential to a 1D line, a 2D plane, or a 3D point list the following: